 Bubbler Ornaments & Decorations

 The Coral Starfish decorative Air Bubbler by Sunyiny can make for a wonderful addition to your fish tank.
-It adds a beautiful pop of color and is a powerful bubbler as well that can keep the water in the fish tank well oxygenated.
+It adds a beautiful pop of color and is a powerful bubbler that can keep the water in the fish tank well oxygenated.

 Common Problems You Might Face after Setting up Your Bubbler